Chapter 1 - Never Judge a Book By its Cover

 Tomo gathered her into his arms.
 He understood.
 Rumors had been rampant about Marko and Maggie Flynn a few years ago.
 Some said she’d gone to him, willingly.
 Others, who spent more time with Marko than they liked, felt differently about that.

 But Marko’s brother, Aleksander, was the Cottage Bay Chief of Police.
 No one dared accuse Marko; especially when Maggie moved away for a time and then returned to say nothing about what happened.
-Maggie worked at the fisherman’s club; a private bar of sorts that skirted the rules of prohibition in a town whose residents openly disagreed with the law.
+Maggie worked at the Seafarer’s Club; a private bar of sorts that skirted the rules of prohibition in a town whose residents openly disagreed with the law.
 Other than tending bar, since she returned Maggie kept to herself and was distant from her closest childhood friends, Rose and Anna.

 Anna poked her head in the door, “Can I help with anything,” she asked, hopefully.